Liu-group/AutoSolvate/docs/tutorial.rst

    Especially in this step, it is important to know where your job is running!

-   * If you run the autosolvate commands in the command line without any flags for job submission, they will run *on the head node without entering a queue*.
-The administrator will likely cancel your job if you are using HPC resource.
+   * If you run the autosolvate commands from the command line on a system using srun, you have to include ``-r``.
+Otherwise AutoSolvate will run *on the head node without entering a queue* and not using ``srun``.
+The administrator will likely cancel your job if you are using HPC resources.
+   * If you run AutoSolvate on a system without srun, don't include ``-r`` in the MD Simulation step, otherwise your job will fail with ``srun: not found``.
-   * If you use the -r flag, they will run *on the head node* as a sander job *in the queue.*
+   * If you use the -r flag, AutoSolvate will run the MD simulations *on the compute node*.
-   * If you do not use the -r flag, but call the autosolvate command in your own submit script, they will run *on a compute node in the queue* with whatever settings you designate.
+   * If you do not use the -r flag, but call the autosolvate command in your own submit script, AutoSolvate will run *on a compute node in the queue* with whatever settings you designate.
 If you are running QMMM, this is also where you will load Terachem for the QM part.

 Step 3: Microsolvated cluster extraction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~